Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 <!-- ------------------------ -->
 ## Source Account Setup

-The code required to setup resources on your source account is hosted in github.
-You can download the code as a ZIP from [GitHub](https://github.com/Snowflake-Labs/vhol_failover_scripts) or use the following git command to clone the repository.
+Download scripts to populate your source account from this Github repository as a ZIP: _https://github.com/Snowflake-Labs/sfguide_failover_scripts_

+OR clone to a directory in your local machine with the below command

 ```bash
 git clone https://github.com/Snowflake-Labs/vhol_failover_scripts.git
 ```

 After downloading the code you should see numbered sql scripts in the scripts folder.
 The sequence also determines their order of execution.

 Execute the below scripts (100 - 600) on your _source account_.